jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

     print(spearmanr(areas, model))
 ```

+##### When using process-based inputs

 Similar to ice on, memory was not generally correlated with static variables.
 One exception for ice off is that memory and max depth were positively and significantly correlated.
 This is less intuitive than if ice on was correlated with depth or if ice off was correlated with area; however, it is worth remembering that depth and area were also correlated.

 Overall, the small sample and (mostly) null findings do not provide strong evidence that memory length is strongly controlled by static variables except for one subset of predictions (ice off and lake depth).

+##### When NOT using process-based inputs

+We find that both models see signficant and positive correlations with both static attributes.
+This is perhaps good/intuitive because a larger body of water should have more inertia

 <br><br><br><br><br>